-MSU offers baccalaureate degrees in 60 fields with many different options, master's degrees in 45 fields, and doctoral degrees in 20 fields.
+MSU offers baccalaureate degrees in 60 fields with many different options, master's degrees in 45 fields, and doctoral degrees in 23 fields.
 MSU also offers a specialist degree in Education.
-The College of Nursing offers a Post-Master's Nurse Practitioner (FNP) certificate as well as a Certificate in Nursing Education option.
+The College of Nursing also offers a Certificate in Nursing Education option.
 For more information on specific programs, see:

 MSU now offers associate degrees and other programs through the new Gallatin College.

 Also, please visit our Extended University website for online degree and certificate programs.

 MSU has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1932.
 Eligible professional academic and service programs within the University are accredited by the following agencies: